Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Discussion

-\paragraph{Generalization under unseen distribution shift:} It is intractable to capture the exhaustive set of acquisition settings in which the model should perform well.
-As such, it is practically useful for a deep-learning technique to be able to generalize to perturbations that were not simulated during training (i.e. \textit{unseen} settings), such as unseen noise levels ($\sigma_{test} \notin \mathcal{R}(\sigma_{tr})$) and unseen accelerations ($R_{test} \neq R_{train}$).
-Compared to supervised methods, Noise2Recon had minimal and smoother performance loss across all $\sigma_{test}$, including unseen noise levels (Fig. \ref{fig:noisy-line-graph}), and recovered performance better at acceleration levels both higher and lower than those observed during training (Fig. \ref{fig:acc-one-to-many}).
-Although Noise2Recon was not explicitly trained with data simulated at different accelerations, the improved performance in these settings may suggest that the joint optimization of the reconstruction and denoising objectives contributes to positive transfer between the tasks.
-This observation may empirically validate that even among DL methods, noise is a reasonable model for signal incoherence, as is proposed in CS theory.
+\paragraph{Generalization under unseen distribution shift} It is intractable to capture training data for the exhaustive set of acquisition settings in which the model should perform well.
+As such, it is practically useful for DL methods to be able to generalize to perturbations that were not simulated during training (i.e. \textit{unseen} settings).
+Noise2Recon generalized to unseen noise levels ($\testnoise \notin \noiserange$), unseen accelerations ($R_{test} \neq R_{train}$), and even \RV{compounding OOD factors (e.g. sampling pattern, acquisition, field strength, etc.) often found in dataset shifts}.
+The improved performance in these settings may suggest that the joint optimization of the reconstruction and denoising objectives contributes to positive transfer between the two tasks \cite{wu2020understanding}.
+This observation may empirically validate that even among DL methods, noise is a reasonable model for signal incoherence, as is proposed in CS theory \cite{Lustig_Donoho_Pauly_2007}.
 Thus, learning to denoise images can also help improve reconstruction efficacy in cases where aliasing is extensive (i.e. higher accelerations).
-Overall, Noise2Recon may be more stable in response to larger extents of distribution shift than supervised DL methods and may be a more viable candidate for deployment in different acquisition settings.
+Overall, Noise2Recon may be more robust in response to larger extents of distribution shift than supervised DL methods and may be a more viable candidate for deployment in different acquisition settings.

-\paragraph{Stabilizing multi-objective optimization:} As mentioned in \S\ref{sec:method-n2r}, magnitude of the supervised and consistency objectives are implicitly weighted by the number of supervised and unsupervised examples.
-Thus, random data sampling can lead to sub-optimal convergence for both objectives.
-Balanced sampling eliminates this weighting factor by controlling the duty cycle of supervised and unsupervised examples during optimization.
+\paragraph{Stabilizing multi-objective optimization} As mentioned in \S\ref{sec:method-n2r}, the magnitude of the supervised and consistency objectives are implicitly weighted by the number of supervised and unsupervised examples.
+Thus, random data sampling may lead to sub-optimal convergence for both objectives.
+Balanced sampling can eliminate this weighting factor by controlling the duty cycle of supervised and unsupervised examples during optimization.
 We find that this sampling procedure can improve overall performance.
 This technique is also reminiscent of sub-group sampling in methods in distributionally robust optimization for classification models, where examples of classes are sampled at a rate inversely proportional to the class frequency \cite{sagawa2019distributionally}.